Gerund: Traditional use

 The Latin gerund, in a restricted set of syntactic contexts, denotes the sense of the verb in isolation after certain prepositions, and in certain uses of the genitive, dative, and ablative cases.
-It is very rarely combined with dependent sentence elements such as object.
+It is very rarely combined with a dependent sentence element such as an object.
 To express such concepts, the construction with the adjectival gerundive is preferred.
 By contrast, the term gerund has been used in the grammatical description of other languages to label verbal nouns used in a wide range of syntactic contexts and with a full range of clause elements.

 Thus, English grammar uses gerund to mean an -ing form used in non-finite clauses such as playing on computers.
 This is not a normal use for a Latin gerund.
 Moreover, the clause may function within a sentence as subject or object, which is impossible for a Latin gerund.